ctfs/resources/tools/terminal/README.md

 ## Linux

-Luckily, all flavors of Linux come with a terminal built-in and you don't have to do much setup.
+Luckily, all flavors of Linux and OSX come with a terminal built-in and you don't have to do much setup.

 ## Windows